Catalog Description

 • CSLO #1: Construct a garment using specialty fabrics and advanced techniques.

-• CSLO #2: Create a sample book of advance techniques to include buttonholes, fly zippers, fasteners, and complex pockets, collars and sleeves.
+• CSLO #2: Create a sample book of advance techniques to include zippers, pockets, collars, and sleeves.

-• CSLO #3: Demonstrate the understanding of how to thread and safely use an overlock machine.
+• CSLO #3: Describe the threading and safe use of an overlock machine.

 Effective Term